 - China – 30.9 percent

 “The prevalence of ambitious, resourceful women should be regarded as a prime business opportunity.
 As society addresses existing cultural bias, we will do our part to help create those conditions that will strengthen and fuel the foundation for personal and economic growth,” said Martina Hund-Mejean, Chief Financial Officer, Mastercard.

-- In countries such as the Philippines (68.4, 8th), Peru (64.3, 23rd), Malaysia (63.9, 25th), China (61.3, 31st) and Mexico (59.1, 40th) supporting conditions for entrepreneurs are not very conducive, yet the local entrepreneurship landscape is highly energised and vibrant with very healthy perception of business opportunities and high regard for the status of successful entrepreneurs.
+- There are other markets such as the Philippines (68.4, 8th), Peru (64.3, 23rd), Malaysia (63.9, 25th), China (61.3, 31st) and Mexico (59.1, 40th) where supporting conditions for entrepreneurs are not as conducive, yet the local entrepreneurship landscape is highly energized and vibrant with very healthy perception of business opportunities and high regard for the status of successful entrepreneurs.
 Women entrepreneurs here are often driven by strong desires to succeed.

 - The low scores of markets such as India (41.7, 49th), Saudi Arabia (37.2, 52nd) and Egypt (34.0, 53rd) are indicative of the fact that cultural biases against women severely undermine their ability to rise to positions of leadership and take advantage of entrepreneurial opportunities.

 - According to the Index, some of the biggest obstacles that hinder women from venturing into business include lack of financial funding/venture capital, regulatory restrictions and institutional inefficiencies, lack of self-belief and entrepreneurial drive, fear of failure, socio-cultural restrictions, and lack of training and education.
 In nearly all of the 54 economies covered, at least one or more of these constraints are holding back the progress of women as business owners.